“I Hit My Boyfriend”: Exploring Domestic Violence From The Perpetrator's Perspective

 “Domestic violence can be physical, sexual, emotional, economic, psychological, or technological actions or threats of actions or other patterns of coercive behavior that influence another person within an intimate partner relationship.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.” — U.S. Department of Justice

 While domestic violence can occur between any two people who reside in the same home— including children, roommates, friends, or family members—IPV can happen regardless of whether the people involved live together.
-Intimate partner domestic violence (IPDV) refers explicitly to abusive behavior patterns in an intimately involved couple that occur at a single residential location.
+Intimate partner domestic violence (IPDV) refers explicitly to abusive behavior patterns in an intimately involved couple that occurs at a single residential location.

 You may instantly regret hitting your boyfriend and feel terrible about it, but striking your partner is physical abuse, and it likely isn’t the first abusive behavior you’ve demonstrated.
 Do you frequently scream at your boyfriend?
 Have you harshly criticized him, called him names, humiliated him in public, or stopped him from leaving a room?
 Those are all signs of abusive behaviors too.
 If that sounds like how you treat your boyfriend, you may want to consider giving him several heartfelt apologies and making an appointment to start anger management treatments.